thebyrdman-git/taminator-ci/docs-site/index.md

 ---

-## What is Taminator?
+## What is TAMINATOR?

-Taminator Intelligence is an **AI-augmented TAM assistant** that combines RFE/Bug tracking automation with intelligent email analysis.
+TAMINATOR is an **AI-augmented TAM assistant** that combines RFE/Bug tracking automation with intelligent email analysis.
 Built by TAMs, for TAMs, with AI intelligence embedded.

 ### Key Features